Number 6-10 of the 20 Must Have Herbs for Every Garden

 Each recommended herb will have a general description about why I include it in my garden and a link for information about how to grow it, how to cook with it, how to preserve it and at least one medicinal thing you can do with it.

 20 Must Have Herbs for your Garden (in alphabetical order)

 Herbs 6 through 10

 6. Comfrey -is a perennial and a fast grower.
 It will become invasive, so plant it where you want it or contain it in a big pot.
 The leaves can be harvested at least 4 times a year, with first cuttings usually ready by mid-spring.
 Cut the leaves back to about 2 inches above the soil or take individual leaves as they get hand size.
-You can count on another cutting every 6 weeks until early autumn when you should leave plants to leaf out and build up winter reserves.
-It can be used as a compost activator and if you make it into a tea it makes a wonderful soil amendment.
-Comfrey is not for internal use.
+You can count on another cutting every 6 weeks until early autumn when you should leave the plants to leaf out and build up winter reserves.
+It can be used as a

 Comfrey’s reputation as a wound healer is reflected in the etymology of its name.
 Interestingly, comfrey comes from the Latin conferva, which means to “grow or boil together.”
 Symphytum, which means “come together,” also offers insight into comfrey’s efficacy as a wound healer.